 Twitter does have a policy in place for trademark infringements, but if your name or business name isn’t a registered trademark you’re probably out of luck.
 Even celebrities have had to resort to workarounds like @TaylorSwift13 or Jennifer Love Hewitt’s @TheReal_Jlh.

-But if you’re not guaranteed thousands of followers by virtue of your fame, using random numbers or obscure acronyms won’t make for a memorable twitter name.
+But if you’re not guaranteed thousands of followers by virtue of your fame, using random numbers or obscure acronyms won’t make for a memorable twitter username (handle)

 Below are a few other tricks you can use instead.